 Before we cite the possible solutions or recommendations on how to cope up with teacher burnout, let’s discuss first the causes of this epidemic of teachers.

-What really makes us teachers to burnout?
+What really makes us teachers burn out?
 Is it really primarily because of our students’ behaviors?
-Or is it more of work-environment related stuff like lack of administrative support, pressures from superiors, and the like?
+Or is it more of work-environment-related stuff like lack of administrative support, pressures from superiors, and the like?